24 Jun 2020 Counting the Cost of COVID Part II: Comparing to Past Crises

 The only event that has ever prompted the government to spend more money than it is today is the Second World War.

 So, how does Canada’s current deficit compare to past deficits?
-The federal government is spending more money today to combat COVID than it did to fight World War I at its height, twice as much as during the peak of the Great Depression, and three and a half times more than during the worst year of the Financial Crisis.
+The federal government is spending almost twice as much money today to combat COVID as it did to fight World War I at its height, three times as much as during the peak of the Great Depression, and four times more than during the worst year of the Financial Crisis.
 The only event that has ever prompted the government to spend more money than it is today is the Second World War.

 Is all this spending necessary?
 Is the federal government effectively responding to this COVID Crisis?
 We justified the financial cost of fighting World War II; will we justify the financial cost of fighting COVID-19 when this is all over?